karthikbalaji-optisol/real-estate-agent/readme.md

 ## Overview

-A comprehensive, event-driven platform that actively monitors email accounts (via standard IMAP or Microsoft OAuth2), detects emails containing real estate property links, scrapes the property pages, structures the information using LLM models, and presents the data in a web dashboard with advanced reporting capabilities.
+A comprehensive, event-driven platform that actively monitors email accounts (via standard IMAP), detects emails containing real estate property links, scrapes the property pages, structures the information using LLM models, and presents the data in a web dashboard with advanced reporting capabilities.

 The project has evolved from a single-script pipeline into a robust microservices architecture.